republik/plattform/packages/styleguide/src/components/Editor/docs/flyer.md

     - edit meta
     - import from list
 - Create new tile
-- New elements
+- New elements/real elements/forms for elements
     - Chart
     - Quiz
     - Survey
-- Copy from HTML
+- Copy from HTML (nice to have)

-- Review insert selectAdjacent/delete logic
+- Authors editor (single tile)

 ### Bugs